Peter Gordon (composer): Career

 In 2007, James Murphy and Pat Mahoney of LCD Soundsystem used Gordon's classic Downtown tracks "Beginning of the Heartbreak" and "Don't Don't" to open and close their highly acclaimed dance mix FabricLive.36.

 In 2008 an excerpt of his opera (with artist Lawrence Weiner) The Society Architect Ponders the Golden Gate Bridge was issued on the compilation album Crosstalk: American Speech Music (Bridge Records) produced by Mendi + Keith Obadike.
 Gordon wrote the scores for the serial mystery drama The Necklace, presented by The Talking Band.
 He worked on the soundtrack to Desperate Housewives.

 In 2010, DFA Records released remixes by Gordon of "Beginning of the Heartbreak/Don't Don't" and "That Hat," cowritten with Arthur Russell.
 They released a compilation, Peter Gordon & Love Of Life Orchestra, consisting of music Gordon and his ensemble recorded in the ‘70s and ‘80s, that same year.

 Personal life

 Gordon was involved romantically with Kathy Acker, whom he lived with for six years.
-He currently resides in New York City with his wife and collaborator, the video artist Kit Fitzgerald, and is a professor of Music Technology at Bloomfield College.
+He resides in New York City with his wife and collaborator, the video artist Kit Fitzgerald, and is a professor emeritus of Music Technology at Bloomfield College.